Henry Clay Hodges Jr.

 Henry Clay Hodges Jr. (April 20, 1860 – July 15, 1963) was a United States Army officer in the late 19th and early 20th centuries.
 He served in several conflicts, including World War I.

 Early life and education

 Hodges was born at Fort Vancouver, Washington Territory, on April 20, 1860.
 His father was Henry C. Hodges, an Army officer, and his mother, Annie Abernethy, was the daughter of George Abernethy, the first elected governor of Oregon Territory.
-Hodges was appointed to the United States Military Academy at West Point, New York, by Ulysses S. Grant, who was friends with his father, and he graduated in 1881.
+Hodges was appointed to the United States Military Academy at West Point, New York, by Ulysses S. Grant, who was friends with his father, and he graduated in 1881, 23rd in a class of 53.
 He was the second youngest member of his class.

 Among his classmates included several men who would, like Hodges himself, eventually attain the rank of general officer, such as Joseph T. Dickman, Enoch Crowder, John Biddle, Clarence Page Townsley, Francis Joseph Kernan, Joseph Alfred Gaston, Charles H. Barth, George True Bartlett, Edwin St. John Greble and John Frank Morrison.